 Producer/host for "Hahn Arroyo Mosaic Project" TV show*

 Producer/host for "Bear Canyon Pedestrian Bridge" TV show*

 Producer/host for "IN-SIGHT Temporary Installation Project" TV program*

-Producer/host for "Downtown Cultural Plan" TV program*
+Producer/host for "Downtown Cultural Plan" TV show*

-Producer/host for "Accessing Public Art" TV program*
+Producer/host for "Accessing Public Art" TV show*

-Producer/host for "Public Art Survey" TV program*
+Producer/host for "Public Art Survey" TV show*

 Producer/host for ISEA 2012 Conference Overview for

 Cultural Calendar TV program